strapi/documentation/user-docs/latest/content-manager/introduction-to-content-manager.md

 From a collection type's list view, it is possible to:

 - search (1) and filter (2) the entries,
-- configure temporarily or permanently the settings of the list view (3),
+- configure the settings of the list view (3),
 - create a new entry (4),
 - click on an entry to access its edit view, from which admin panel users are allowed to:
   - write and edit the content of the entry,